Building A Budget With Allocations - All Flexibility Levels

 Classroom teacher requirements | Classroom teachers for all grade levels | Classroom teachers for all grade levels; all content areas | Teachers for each six groups of study | Teachers for each six groups of study |

-Schools will receive an allocation line item “IB Funds.”
-This line is inclusive of the chart below and once budgets are submitted, the “IB Funds” will be moved into the appropriate budget lines by the school budgeting team based on the below spend plan.
+Schools will receive an allocation line item titled “IB Funds.”
+This line is inclusive of the chart below, and once budgets are submitted, the “IB Funds” will be moved into the appropriate budget lines by the School Finance Team based on the below spend plan.

 Central Support